aarong/feedme-client/README.md

 Returns the current client state:

 - `"disconnected"` - The client is not connected to the server and is not currently attempting to connect.
-A connection attempt may be scheduled, depending on configuration.
+A connection attempt may be pending, depending on configuration.

 - `"connecting"` - The client is attempting to connect to the server and perform